-Your goal in building power is to recruit supporters to your campaign, so you want to focus on a problem that causes widespread anger and frustration.
+Your goal in building power is to recruit supporters to your campaign, so you want to focus on a problem that causes widespread anger and frustration or that others can easily identify as an injustice.
 The more people that are directly affected by the problem or that share your concern, the more people you will be able to motivate to take action.